 Who we are

-Housing 21 is a leading, not for profit provider of Retirement Housing and Extra Care for older people of modest means.
+Housing 21 is a leading, not for profit provider of Retirement Living and Extra Care for older people of modest means.

-We operate in nearly 200 local authority areas, managing around 20,000 Retirement and Extra Care Living properties and providing over 42,000 hours of social care each week.
+We operate in 240 local authority areas, managing over 23,300 Retirement Living and Extra Care properties and providing over 48,000 hours of social care each week.

-The UK population is getting older with 18% aged 65 and over and 2.4% aged 85 and over.
-In England, the population of people over 65 is predicted to rise at the rate of 1.9% between 2016-26 (Office of National Statistics).
+The UK population is getting older with 18 percent aged 65 and over and 2.4 percent aged 85 and over.
+In England, the population of people over 65 is predicted to rise at the rate of 1.9 percent between 2016-26 (Office of National Statistics).

-Housing 21 is a specialist older people housing provider.
-We are a market leader in Extra Care Housing (approx. 10% market share) and a leading provider of Retirement Housing across England.
+Housing 21 is a specialist older people's housing provider.
+We are a market leader in Extra Care Housing (approximately 10 percent market share) and a leading provider of Retirement Living across England.

 We have two distinct service offers:

 Extra Care provides care for older people in a housing setting, enabling them to retain the independence of their own home with the reassurance of having Care Workers on-site